xparadoxical/gddocs/docs/resources/server/gauntlet.md

 Here is a table which shows which `gauntletID` corresponds to a specific gauntlet

 <!-- table made with a json to mdtable script so it looks ugky :/-->
-Note: Bolded gauntlet names are the ones that are added in-game
+Note: Bolded gauntlet names are the ones that are added in-game, and the rest are yet to be added

 | ID ⠀| Name |
 |:---|:-----|